MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 `Get-AppxProvisionedPackage -Online DisplayName : Microsoft.3DBuilder Version : 13.0.10349.0 Architecture : neutral ResourceId : \~ PackageName : Microsoft.3DBuilder_13.0.10349.0_neutral_\~_8wekyb3d8bbwe Regions : DisplayName : Microsoft.Appconnector Version : 2015.707.550.0 Architecture : neutral ResourceId : \~ PackageName : Microsoft.Appconnector_2015.707.550.0_neutral_\~_8wekyb3d8bbwe Regions : ... `

 UWP apps that are provisioned to a system can be removed during operating system installation as part of a task sequence, or later after the operating system is installed.
-This may be the preferred method because it makes the overall process of creating and/or maintaining an image modular.
+This might be the preferred method because it makes the overall process of creating or maintaining an image modular.
 Once you develop the scripts, if something changes in a subsequent build you edit an existing script rather than repeat the process from scratch.
 Here are some links to information on this topic:

 [Removing Windows 10 in-box apps during a task sequence](https://blogs.technet.microsoft.com/mniehaus/2015/11/11/removing-windows-10-in-box-apps-during-a-task-sequence/)